OpenNTF/jnosql-driver-proton/README.md

 # Jakarta NoSQL Driver For Domino Via Proton

 This repository contains a Jakarta NoSQL driver that connects to a Domino server via Proton (the AppDev Pack).
-This driver targets Jakarta EE 9 and assumes that your application includes CDI 3.0 or above and Bean Validation 3.0 or above.
+This driver targets Jakarta EE 9 and assumes that your application includes at least CDI 3.0, Bean Validation 3.0, and JSON-B 2.0.
 This driver builds on the core driver components developed in the [XPages Jakarta EE Support project](https://github.com/OpenNTF/org.openntf.xsp.jakartaee/).

 ## Implementation Notes